sricheta92/sp18-202-avengers/Week1Srum.md

 #### Mangesh Tak
 * What I did yesterday -  Learned about implementing state pattern
 * What I will do today - Implemented proxy pattern
 * Blocker - No

+# Day 12 - 18th April

+#### Sricheta
+* What I did yesterday -  started level 3
+* What I will do today - continue with level 3
+* Blocker - No